Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 <img width="488" height="531" alt="Screenshot 2025-10-07 at 17 06 27" src="https://github.com/user-attachments/assets/88bdd595-a414-42e4-a152-369c3a203112" />

+Above Graph shows that the variables - Current Amount, Transaction Amount, Available Money are rightly skewed and we will apply log1p transformation which will help us in removing skewness and make data ditribution normal.

 ---

 ## Data Visualisation - EDA:

 **Top Merchants detected based on Fraud Rate, Fraud Amount, Fraud Count and Temporal trends:**.